 After dinner and drinks, they went to the Clayton Club Saloon where Woods, at the urging of the woman, drank shots of hard alcohol.
 The woman became extremely flirtatious—crawling onto his lap and kissing him.
 After more rounds of drinks, Woods accepted the woman’s invitation to return to her home to go hot-tubbing.

 The women left the parking lot together and Woods followed in his vehicle.
 After driving a few blocks, Woods was pulled over by a Clayton police officer who administered a field breath test that showed Woods’ blood alcohol level was about twice the legal limit.
-He was arrested and charged with drunken driving and in September 2007, he pled no contest in return for a fine and attendance at an alcohol awareness program.
+He was arrested and charged with drunken driving and in September 2007, he pled no contest in return for a fine, community service and attendance at an alcohol awareness program.

 In December 2008, after Woods’ divorce became final, 45-year-old David Dutcher